LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

-Before we move on to interpreting the observed trends derived from Llama-3.3-70B predictions, we verify that they are not artifacts of our keyword-based data collection (see \ref{sec:data}).
-As Figures~\ref{fig:keywords-distrib-over-time} and~\ref{fig:1867-2025-keywords} in the Appendix show, individual keywords vary considerably in their temporal distribution and in the balance of solidarity vs.\ anti-solidarity.
-To rule out the possibility that our long-term trends merely reflect such keyword effects, we perform two robustness tests.
+As \Cref{fig:keywords-distrib-over-time} and \Cref{fig:1867-2025-keywords} in the Appendix show, individual keywords vary widely in temporal distribution in the balance of solidarity vs.\ anti-solidarity associated with them.
+To ensure our long-term trends are not driven by such effects, we conduct two robustness tests.

-\ak{First, we conduct a stability test by randomly sampling 200 subsets of at least 5 keywords each and comparing the resulting high-level trends using Pearson's correlation coefficient.
-Across all 19,900 pairwise comparisons, the trends are highly consistent (average correlation of 0.92 for solidarity, 0.81 for anti-solidarity, and 0.94 for mixed; with 25\% quantiles of 0.90, 0.70, and 0.92, respectively).\footnote{For more detail on keywords and the stability test, see \ref{sec:appendix-keywords}.}} \ak{Second, we restrict the analysis to the two most frequent and temporally widespread keywords, \de{Ausländer}{foreigners} and \de{Flüchtlinge}{refugees}, which occur in every decade (19.7k and 12k mentions, respectively).
-Together, the resulting plots (Figure~\ref{fig:1867-2022-general-keywords} in the Appendix) and the stability test results confirm that overall trends in solidarity and anti-solidarity are preserved both under this restricted vocabulary and across different keyword selections.}
+First, we conduct a stability test by randomly sampling 200 subsets of at least five keyword groups (grouping inflectional variants).
+For each subset, we re-estimate the high-level DSL trends (as defined in \Cref{sec:dsl}) and compare the resulting time series to the full-sample trend using Pearson's correlation coefficient.
+The trends remain broadly stable, with mean correlations of 0.93 for solidarity, 0.88 for anti-solidarity, and 0.82 for mixed; for more detail on keywords and the stability test, see \Cref{app:appendix-keywords} in the Appendix.
+Second, we restrict the corpus to the two most frequent and temporally widespread terms, \de{Ausländer}{foreigners} (19.7k mentions) and \de{Flüchtlinge}{refugees} (12k), and re-estimate DSL on this reduced sample.
+Both checks confirm that overall solidarity and anti-solidarity trends are preserved both under this restricted vocabulary (see \Cref{fig:1867-2022-general-keywords}) and across different keyword selections.

-\subsubsection{Notable Trends in 1867-2022.}
+\subsubsection{Notable Trends in 1867-2025}

-Inspecting the trends in Figure~\ref{fig:gpt-llama-highlevel}, we observe four periods with notable shifts in solidarity: Between 1890-1920, in the 1930s, in the post-war period, and in the recent past after 2010.

-Regarding the 1890-1920 period, we observe some disagreement between the models: GPT-4 shows an increase in solidarity between 1900 and 1920, while Llama-3.3-70B does not.
-We also note that the agreement between human annotators and between models and annotators is lower for historic data, such that we do not consider this trend to be sufficiently reliable for further analysis.

-\ak{The 1930s and 1940s data points} are outliers, as the parliament was swiftly sidelined by the Nazi regime and the only 109 available samples from 1933 to 1949 mostly concern inter-state relations (mentioning, e.g., \enquote{foreign creditors}) that fall into the \enquote{None} category.
-Hence, we exclude these data points from further analysis, as well.
+Inspecting \Cref{fig:dsl-full-dataset}, we identify three periods with notable shifts in solidarity: 1890-1900s, the post-war period, and the recent period after 2010.
+We note that the 1930s and 1940s are outliers, as the parliament was swiftly sidelined by the Nazi regime and the corpus contains only 109 available \ak{instances} from 1933 to 1949.
+Hence, we exclude these data points from further analysis.